Friday Sermon

 View the latest Friday Sermon in English and Urdu format delivered by Hazrat Khalifatul Masih V (aba).

-This week's Friday Sermon, delivered by Hazrat Khalifatul Masih V (aba), was about Expeditions After the Conquest of Makkah
+This week's Friday Sermon, delivered by Hazrat Khalifatul Masih V (aba), was about The Expedition of Tabuk

 Previous Friday Sermons